 Slicher van Bath de Jong Foundation for the advancement of study and research on the history of Latin America

-Professor Dr. B. H. Slicher van Bath, who died in 2004 and in life was a member of KNAW – The Royal Netherlands Academy of Sciences and emeritus professor of the universities of Groningen, Leiden, Wageningen and Nijmegen, has bequeathed a legacy by testament to CEDLA in his name and that of his wife J.P. de Jong, who died 2009.
-The aim of the Fund is to advance the study and research on the history of Latin American from 1500 to 1930 by providing financial support for the historical research of scholars (preferably younger than 35 years of age).
-Those students eligible for this scholarship are studying history and are preparing for their PhD or have recently obtained an equivalent degree, and are verifiably working on further research.
+Professor Dr. B. H. Slicher van Bath, who died in 2004 and in life was a member of KNAW –The Royal Netherlands Academy of Sciences – and emeritus professor at the universities of Groningen, Leiden, Wageningen and Nijmegen, has bequeathed a legacy by testament to CEDLA in his name and that of his wife J.P. de Jong, who died in 2009.
+The aim of the Fund is to advance the study and research on the history of Latin America from 1500 to 1940 by providing financial support for the historical research of scholars (preferably younger than 35 years of age).
+Those students eligible for this scholarship are studying history and preparing for their PhD or have recently obtained an equivalent degree, and are verifiably working on further research.
 It is further required that they are linked to a university in either Europe or in Latin America.

 The term Latin America pertains to the region that covers the countries in the Americas where Spanish or Portuguese are the official languages.
 The scholarship is meant for research activities such as archival research or study in various libraries that is to be carried out in the year after the scholarship has been awarded.
 The recipient receives 75 per cent of the scholarship following acceptance of the award, and the remainder after a final report has been submitted and approved.
 Each year the Slicher van Bath de Jong Fund offers at least four research scholarships with a maximum of €10,000 each.